karios-os/docs/docs/kubernetes/index.rst

   Forcefully unmounts the ZFS dataset associated with the jail.

 - ``zfs destroy -r zroot/jails/karios-keycloak``
-  Recursively destroys the dataset and all of its child datasets, permanently removing the jail’s data.
+  Recursively destroys the dataset and all of its child datasets, permanently removing the jail's data.

 Post-Removal Notes
 ------------------